timebis/goEpexSpot/README.md

 	Password: basicAuthPassword,
 }

-// Optionally, you can fetch your bearer token independently or use an existing one
+// Optionally, you can use your independently-fetched bearer token
 // bearerToken := os.Getenv("BEARER_TOKEN")
 // auth := AuthOptions{
 // 	BearerToken: bearerToken,